sdlbroer/MScThesis/README.md

     * **landmark_LMM**: fits a two-stage landmark model in which the longitudinal covariate was captured using a linear mixed-effects model;
     * **landmark_LOCF**: fits a landmark model using the last-observation carrief forward approach;
     * **pencal**: fits a two-stage landmark model which uses penalized regression calibration;
-  * **TBD2**: folder that contains models that predict NLCB using PSA, LDH and ALP as longitudinal biomarkers and treatment as a baseline covariate.
+  * **multiple_longitudinal_cov**: folder that contains models that predict NLCB using PSA, LDH and ALP as longitudinal biomarkers and treatment as a baseline covariate.
 It contains files of the same name as in **TBD1**, in which the predictors were suitably updated;
-  * **TBD3**: folder that contains models that predict NLCB using PSA as a longitudinal biomarker and treatment, previous treatmentline, Gleason score, ECOG and location of metastases as baseline covariates.
+  * **multiple_baseline_cov**: folder that contains models that predict NLCB using PSA as a longitudinal biomarker and treatment, previous treatmentline, Gleason score, ECOG and location of metastases as baseline covariates.
 It contains files of the same name as in **TBD1**, in which the predictors were suitably updated.